visiotec/vtec_ros/README.md

 ### ibgho_tracker_node ###

 Tracks a planar object in an image sequence.
+This uses a pure intensity-based homography estimation algorithm.

 #### Subscribed Topics